andrewvaughanj/cython-manylinux-setup/README.md

 pomona-0.0.0-cp39-cp39-manylinux_2_5_x86_64.manylinux1_x86_64.whl
 ```

-**because this folder was created by Docker, it is owned by root -- if you want to delete it, use `sudo`**
+**because this folder was created by Docker, it is owned by root -- if you want to delete it, use `sudo`**.

 ### Installing